alonso-herreros/uni-lnas-lab1/Session 2 Report.md

 your answer.

 ## 8. Effect of capacitor capacity on relay activation/deactivation
 Investigate and justify (especially in the relay deactivation process) what happens when instead of choosing a value of 200 µF for the capacitor Cp the following values ​​are chosen:

 1. 20 µF
 2. 800 µF
-[5%]

 <!-- TODO: Insert the screenshot(s) here and, optionally, the link(s). -->

 <!-- TODO: Insert here the explanation of what is observed in the screenshot and the reasoning of -->
 your answer.

-9. Alternatives.
+## 9. Alternatives
 There are other better solutions to discharge in a controlled way the relay coil.
 Explore with the simulator the following alternatives:

 1. Add a resistor in series with the capacitor Cp.
 2. Replace the capacitor with a diode.
 The diode is a nonlinear element, but its behavior can be linearized modeling the diode as a short when forward biased, and as an open when reverse biased.
-[EXTRA%]

 <!-- TODO: Insert the screenshot(s) here and, optionally, the link(s). -->